Padi-le/Templae-Hackathon/src/README.md

 ## Project Structure
-the program is structure in two folders backend and frontend the backend handles the logic of the project while the frontend handles the interface such as the gui and styling
+the program is structure in two folders backend
+the backend handles the logic of theproject and handles the interface such as the gui and styling

 the backend folder is structured as follows
 ```
 /backend
     ├── api.php # Main PHP API for user registration, login, and data handling
     ├── ChatBotapi.js #use to host the server for the chatbot and global chat
     ├──/css
         ├──ChatBot.css
         ├──dashboard.css
         ├──login.css
+        ├──register.css
+        ├──index.css
+        ├──footer.css
     ├──chatbot.js

-/frontend
+    ├──ChatBot.php
+    ├──ChatRoo.php
+    ├──config.php
+    ├──dashboard.php
+    ├──header.php
+    ├──index.php

 ```
 remember the setup intsructions for the .env files